 After a career as a business intelligence manager in federal government contracting, Shockley thought her analytical research skills and team management experience might be a plus for this role.
 She applied, was interviewed and accepted, and completed 30 hours of advocate training.

 “I felt compelled to pay it back,” she says.
 “I had a very fortunate professional career and life, and I can be an objective, fact-finding type of person.
 Those two things combined to make this feel like the right thing to do.”

 Since then, Shockley has been assigned to six children’s cases.
 “It’s not for the faint-hearted,” she admits, “but it can be very, very rewarding.”

-Shockley is among the nearly one-quarter of Americans age 65 and over who volunteer, and the cumulative effect is huge: one million volunteers, contributing 1.9 billion combined hours of service worth $54.4 billion.1
+Shockley is among the nearly 31% of Baby Boomers who volunteer, and the cumulative effect is huge: 22.6 million volunteers, contributing roughly 2.2 billion combined hours of service worth $54.3 billion.1

 If sharing time and expertise as a volunteer is a part of your retirement plans, these five steps can help you find the right opportunity – one that delivers meaningful work and a good fit.